JakubCabala/coursera-UM-PL-homework/README.md

-# Homework for Universsity of Michigan's Programming Language Course
+# Homework for University of Michigan's Programming Language Course
 My version of homework from every part of University of Michigan's Programming Languages course on coursera

 # About my participation